shrideio/shoebox/src/packages/README.md

             | View & Download Packages | all feeds | FeedConsumer                   |

-3. Create API keys
+3. Create API key for PackagePublisher

     API keys are used for accessing ProGet feeds without exposing user credentials.

     - Open the administration console ![Alt text](/resources/img/proget_cog.png?raw=true "ProGet administration console"), then navigate to `Security & Authentication -> API Keys & Access Logs`.

-    - Create API keys for `PackagePublisher` user.
+    - Create an API key for `PackagePublisher` user.

         Click [Create API Key] to open the _Create API Key_ dialog.
 Fill in the _Feed API user_ with matching user names, and enable access to _Feed API_ by checking _Grant access to Feed API_ checkbox.
 Click [Save API Key] to save changes and proceed.

+4. Create secret for FeedConsumer

     - Create the `ci.packages` secret in Vault as described [here](/src/vault/README.md#create-a-secret) for storing credentials for pulling packages from by the CI service.
 The secret must contain the following key/value pairs: